wp-plugins/sell-downloads/readme.txt

 The setup interface of commerce includes the following fields:

 *   URL of store page: Enter the URL of the webpage where the ecommerce was inserted.
 The URL of the store will be used to return from the product page to the shop page.
+*	Allow searching by taxonomies: Modifies the search process of WordPress to allow the products be found by their taxonomies.
 *   Allow to filter by type: Inserts a field into the shopping webpage that allows to filter products by type (jpg, mp3, doc,....)
 *   Store layout: Allows select one of the multiple layouts available for the store.
 *   Allow multiple pages: Allows paging through the shop's products.